-Services that are covered for you What you must pay when you get these services www.medicare.gov/sites/default/files/2018- 09/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800-MEDICARE (1- 800-633-4227).
+• Physician services

+Outpatient observation cost sharing is explained in Outpatient Hospital Observation.

+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!"
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Inpatient mental health care Covered services include mental health care services that require a hospital stay.
-There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital. \$285 copay each day for days 1 to 5 and \$0 copay each day for days 6 to 90 for Medicare-covered hospital care. \$0 copay for an additional 60 lifetime reserve days.
+Inpatient mental health care

+- Covered services include mental health care services that require a hospital stay. - There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
+The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.

+\$285 copay each day for days 1 to 6 and \$0 copay each day for days 7 to 90 for Medicare-covered hospital care.

+\$0 copay for an additional 60 lifetime reserve days.

 Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care that count toward the 190-day lifetime limit.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 However, the cost sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization may be required.

+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+When your stay is no longer covered, these services will be covered as described in the following sections:

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+What you must pay when you get Services that are covered for you these services If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections:

-Services that are covered for you What you must pay when you get these services Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits. • Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies. • Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
-Wedical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor. copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical
+Covered services include, but are not limited to: • Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits. • Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • X-ray, radium, and isotope therapy including Please refer below to Outpatient technician materials and services Diagnostic Tests and Therapeutic Services and Supplies. • Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Splints, casts and other devices used to reduce Please refer below to Outpatient fractures and dislocations Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than Please refer below to Prosthetic dental) that replace all or part of an internal body Devices and Related Supplies. organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses; and Please refer below to Prosthetic artificial legs, arms, and eyes including Devices and Related Supplies. adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational Please refer below to Outpatient therapy Rehabilitation Services.